rsdoiel/antenna/food.md

 ---

 ## Which Champagne is Best?
-A Taste Test of Veuve Cliquot, Bollinger, Moét and More
+A Taste Test of Veuve Cliquot, Bollinger, Moét, and More

 date: 2024-12-02, from: Bon Appetet